 I like the Lord’s Prayer, but I have never liked the music that accompanies the lyrics.
 So, I decided to write my own new music.
 In the process of writing my new music, I had to decide whether to rewrite the lyrics.
 I did, and I hope you like my new lyrics.

-The most important thing to remember about the Lord’s Prayer is that it focuses on right living, not about believing any correct doctrine regarding unknowable things.
-Thus, it is completely non-denominational and non-doctrinal.
-A Jew, a Christian, a Moslem, a Hindu, or even an agnostic could pray it in good conscience.
+The Lord’s Prayer focuses on right living, not about believing any correct doctrine regarding unknowable things.
+Except for the Embolism, which was added much later, it is completely non-denominational.
+A Christian, a Jew, a Moslem, a Hindu, or even an agnostic could pray it in good conscience.

 The Lord’s Prayer was originally prayed in Hebrew or Aramaic.
 It was transmitted orally before it was written down in Hebrew or Aramaic.
 Later the Lord’s Prayer was translated into Greek and transmitted orally before it was written down in Greek.

 Thus, there were possibilities, even certainties, that errors were made in translation and transmission.
 The proof is in the fact that there are least four versions of the Lord’s Prayer.

 Luke 11:2-4, the shortest version;

 Didache 9:5, which is the longest and the only one to add “for thine is the power, and the glory”, although it omits “the kingdom” in the Doxology; and